The Overdale site

 The Progress Party does not and will not support the Overdale Hospital project.

-The Progress Party returning enough successful Candidates in the 2022 General Election to be a party with power, (and even if the Planning Department has granted Planning and Building permissions) will overturn the decision to build the General Hospital at Overdale.
+The Progress Party returning enough successful Candidates in the 2022 General Election to be a party with power, will overturn the decision to build the General Hospital at Overdale.
 We will refurbish and/or build (where necessary) a new General Hospital at the existing site.

 How will we achieve this?